7 Top Scottish wildlife experiences for winter

 Spotting red deer in their natural habitat is exhilarating, especially stags with their unforgettable antlers.
 These noble creatures are most likely to be seen in forests during the winter months – early morning or evening being the best time to see them when it’s quiet.
 There’s a chance you’ll spot deer in any large Scottish forest – so head out for a bracing winter walk and keep your camera at the ready.
 Why not head to one of Scotland’s great national parks such as the Cairngorms?

-6. Wonderful Wildfowl Highlands
+6. Wonderful wildfowl Highlands

 Ptarmigan in winter